pulsar-edit/pulsar-edit.github.io/docs/blog/20250630-savetheclocktower-pulsar-next-testing.md

   - modernization
 ---

 You might’ve noticed that the releases around here have been getting sparser and sparser.
-We haven’t even had a release since April.
+We haven’t even had a release since May.
 Is this the dreaded death spiral?

 No, it isn’t; we’ve just entered the cocoon and are preparing to emerge as a more modern and performant butterfly.
 And you can help us _test_ that butterfly!